 That’s not where the animal encounters start and stop though.
 It’s time to brush off everyone’s sneakers and explore the walking tracks of the Bunya Mountains National Park.
 There’s a walk to suit all ages and fitness levels – from toddler-sized 500m circuits up to teenager-ready 10km round trips.

 The Bunya Mountains are a living natural history museum – by age alone, this mountain ridge dates back 30 million years.

 Like a kaleidoscope of natural environments – during your walk you can expect to see a mix of dry and wet rainforests, grasslands, open forests and woodlands that cover the mountains.

 The aptly named Bunya Bunya Track is our pick.
 This 500m, 10-minute-long walk that takes off from the Dandabah camping area is like a hype-reel of what makes this 30-million-year-old landscape so famous.

 If you’re travelling from February to March be extra careful because Bunya nuts are known to fall from trees.
-At eight kilograms per nut … they might, well, hurt your nut.
+It’s not exactly a drop-bear but at about eight kilograms per nut, they could still hurt.